simeononsecurity/simeononsecurity.ch/content/github/optimizing-and-hardening-windows10-deployments/index.md

 date: 2020-07-22T20:15:14-05:00
 toc: true
 draft: false
+description: "Windows 10 is an invasive and insecure operating system out of the box.
+Organizations like PrivacyTools.io, Microsoft, Cyber.mil, the Department of Defense, and the [National Security Agency have recommended configuration changes to lockdown, harden, and secure the operating system.
+These changes cover a wide range of mitigations including blocking telemetry, macros, removing bloatware, and preventing many digital and physical attacks on a system.
+This script aims to automate the configurations recommended by those organizations."
 tags: ['Automation', 'How To Automate Windows STIG', 'Windows Updates', 'Compliance', 'Windows 10 STIG', 'Windows 10 Hardening', 'Windows 10', 'Powershell', 'Script']
 ---
 # Optimize, Harden, and Debloat Windows 10 Deployments